 Beauty and culture combine in Vienna attractions befitting its reputation as the crown jewel of the historic Hapsburg Empire.

-Be sure to enjoy the marvelous mix of old and new when you visit Vienna.
+Be sure to enjoy the marvelous mix of old and new Vienna attractions when you visit this storied city.

 Often labeled as Europe’s “cultural capital,” Vienna is a metropolis with charisma, vivacity and style.
 With infrastructure and architecture that can only be described as “candy for the eyes,” Vienna attractions reflect its exquisite attributes, too, in a marvelous mix.

 Vienna is located on the banks of the splendid Danube River.
 With an expansive system of woods, parks and open spaces, Vienna is a city of natural beauty.
-More so, it is filled with history and culture and has an impressive selection of activities for every traveler’s interests.
+Vienna top attractions tend to favor history and culture from the Habsburg dynasty, but the city also has an impressive selection of activities for every traveler.
+Use our recommendations to plan a visit sure to cover a variety of interests:

 Also known as the Fine Arts Museum, this immense building connects to the Imperial Palace.
 The gorgeous architecture surrounds one of the biggest collections of fine art that was collected by the Royal family over the centuries.
 Be sure to set aside plenty of time to explore this beautiful place with art from classic artists such as Rembrandt.
 Check out these inexpensive four and five star tours.

-Whether or not you’re a horse lover, this Vienna attraction will be fun for the entire family.
+Whether or not you’re a horse lover, this stop is one of the most popular Vienna tourist attractions, and we can assure you it will be fun for the entire family.
 This is the home of the famous Lipizzaner stallions who are versed in the classic art of dressage.
 These dancing horses will entertain and amaze you.
 After watching the performance, you are encouraged to tour the stables where the horses are cared for.
 If the price of the performance ticket is too dear, you can opt, as we did, for the reasonably priced Saturday Morning Exercise with Music, which was a fine spectator experience in the historic arena.

 If you enjoy amusement parks, this is the place for you.
 With over 250 attractions featuring haunted houses and thrill rides, there are over 6,000,000 square meters of excitement for you to explore and enjoy.
 Be sure to ride the famous Wiener Riesenrod, a giant Ferris wheel where you can experience the beauty of Vienna from up top.
 Or choose a romantic candlelit dinner for two.
 This is the amusement park featured in the 1948 film noir classic, The Third Man, starring Orson Welles.